solliancenet/security-defender-workshop-400/day-02/lab03-sentinel-defender.md

 9. Leave the selected workbook location, select **OK**
 10. Select **View saved workbook**

-    > **NOTE** You would need to have completed the Web Application Gateway/Application Firewall lab in order to see events in this workbook.

 ## Exercise 4 : Azure Sentinel Hunting

 1. In the Azure Sentinel blade, select **Hunting**